-The company is exposed to equity price risk with respect to its equity investments.
-Equity investments are classified as available for sale investments.
+The Company is exposed to equity price risk with respect to its equity investments.
+Equity investments are classified as investments at fair value through other comprehensive income (previously as available for sale investments).

-To manage its price risk arising from investments in equity securities, the company diversifies its investments.
+To manage its price risk arising from investments in equity securities, the Company diversifies its investments.